Canadian Museum of Nature: Collections

 The first items from the museum's collection originated from the collecting efforts of John Macoun, who was hired as the museum's first biologist by the Geological Survey of Canada in 1882.
 Other early researchers who helped build up the institution's collections includes Erling Porsild, Charles Mortram Sternberg, and Percy A. Taverner.
 In addition to museum staff, the museum's collection also includes specimens collected from other naturalists including Catharine Parr Traill.
-The museum's collection includes over 25 scrapbooks from Traill from 1866 to 1899, forming the largest collection of plant pressings by Traill.
+The museum's collection includes over 25 scrapbooks from Traill from 1866 to 1899, forming the most extensive collection of plant pressings by Traill.
 The Traill collection forms a part of the National Herbarium of Canada, the museum's botany collection.

-The museum's herpetology collection includes over 133,000 specimens, and forms the world's largest collection of herpetological specimens that originate from Canada.
+The museum's herpetology collection includes over 133,000 specimens and forms the world's largest collection of herpetological specimens that originate from Canada.
 The museum also holds the largest collection of Arctic plant specimens from Canada; with over 100,000 Arctic plant specimens forming part of the National Herbarium of Canada collection.

-The museum's collection also includes the skull of an Albertosaurus, the first dinosaur skull found in Canada; discovered by Joseph Tyrrell.
+The museum's collection also includes the skull of an Albertosaurus, the first dinosaur skull found in Canada, discovered by Joseph Tyrrell.
 Other specimens from its fossil collection include the holotypes for the Daspletosaurus torosus and the Vagaceratops.
 The former skeletal set was initially mistaken for a Gorgosaurus although research conducted by the museum during the 1960s determined that the fossils were a new species of dinosaur.
 The holotype for the Vagaceratops was similarly mistaken for a different species when its fossils were first delivered to the museum in 1958; with museum researchers later discovering the fossil was a new species after removing it from the plaster field during the 1990s.
 In 2015, the museum received over 60 specimens of the Tiktaalik roseae.
 The species was discovered by American paleontologists Edward Daeschler, Farish Jenkins, and Neil Shubin on Ellesmere Island, who studied the fossils in the United States before they were sent to the Canadian Museum of Nature.

 Research

-Supporting, and conducting research into natural history forms a part of the museum's core mandate according to the Museum Act.
+Supporting and conducting research into natural history forms a part of the museum's core mandate according to the Museum Act.
 The museum's Research Services are split into two disciplines, life sciences and earth sciences.
 The museum operates two cross-disciplinary centres, the Beaty Centre for Species Discovery and the Centre for Arctic Knowledge and Exploration.
 Museum researchers have been conducting research on Arctic flora since the 1980s, with a particular emphasis on alkali grass.
-Other major research programs the museum took part in includes several excavations of the Foremost Formation for dinosaur remains, and the China-Canada Dinosaur Project between 1986 and 1991.
+Other major research programs the museum took part in include several excavations of the Foremost Formation for dinosaur remains, and the China-Canada Dinosaur Project between 1986 and 1991.

 Between 1972 and 1995, the institution published its own scientific journal, Syllogeus.